Nigel2392/wagtail_editorjs/README.md

    dict_keys([... all registered features ...])
    ```

 ## Register a Wagtail block as a feature

+**Warning, this is not available after wagtail 6.2 due to validation errors, TODO: fix this**

 It is also possible to register a Wagtail block as a feature.